NiklasTry/pi_photo_stand/README.md

     ```
 1. **Change the path in service file**

-    Change the path in the service file to math the bash file.
+    Change the path in the service file to match the bash file.

 3. **Copy service**
     Copy the autostar_pi_stand.service into: